FacetInteractive/mautic-k8s/.github/ISSUE_TEMPLATE.md

 **Please DO NOT report security vulnerabilities here.
-Send them to security@mautic.com instead.**
+Send them to security@mautic.com OR mautic-k8s@facetinteractive.com instead.**

 What type of report is this: